iciclespider/mezzanine/README.rst

   * Media file handling within templates.
   * Themes driven by the user entered settings.
   * Integration with CleverCSS
+  * Custom styling per Page, as part of the Page admin view.
+  * Custom Django template per Page, as part of the Page admin view.

 ===========
 Test Server